-- Textbook (recommended): Fundamentals of futures and options markets (7th Edition), by John Hull.
-This book is recommended, but not required.
-All classes and exams are based on lecture slides and problem sets which generally go deeper than the textbook. - I will post Harvard Case Studies on derivatives-related topics through our course webpage as our class progresses.
-The material is optional, not required. - Interactive Brokers for performing simulated trades. - Microsoft Excel for building pricing models.
+- Main Textbook (recommended): Fundamentals of futures and options markets (7th Edition), by John Hull.
+This book is recommended, not required.
+All classes and exams are based on lecture slides and problem sets which go deeper than the textbook on a subset of topics.
+In contrast, the textbook contains more trading details, specifics, and terminologies (tons of them).

+- Other Reference Textbooks: Risk Management and Financial Institutions, by John Hull.
+Options, Futures, and Other Derivatives, by John Hull. - Interactive Brokers for performing simulated trades. - Microsoft Excel for building pricing models.